thieu1995/mealpy/README.md

 * New version 1.1.0 is the very different then the previous version ( < 1.0.5) in term of passing hyper-parameters.
 * So please careful check your version before using this library.

+* If you guys are familiar with writing documentation and would like to join this project.
+Please send me an email to nguyenthieu2102@gmail.com.
+I am currently working on my master thesis, may not response instantly, so please be patient.
+Your contribution to this project is greatly appreciated.

+* If you guys want me to implement new algorithm, please open an [Issues ticket](https://github.com/thieu1995/mealpy/issues), and better send me an PDF of the original paper so I can read and implement it.

 ## Introduction
 * MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic